18F/handbook/_pages/how-we-work/tools/anyconnect.md

 ## Setup

 1. Download [AnyConnect](https://drive.google.com/open?id=0B4CdALyekcYXOWNaeVRSZy05TXM) and launch the installer.
 2. Follow the prompts to install the VPN client.

-Deselect the other components or else the installation may fail.
+Install only the following components:
+1. VPN
+2. Diagnostics and Reporting Tools
+3. Posture

 Your install screen should look like this:

 ![AnyConnect Installation Screen]({{ site.baseurl }}/images/anyconnect/1.png)